 Help Them Feel Empathy for Those Not Included

-Sometimes the hardest lessons of all are the ones we learn the most from.
-For example, if you’ve found that your child has been left out somehow, then love and nurture their feelings.
-Acknowledge the incident and help them better understand how they can prevent a friend from feeling that way, too, by always choosing to include others.
-You can also reference these hard feelings if you see your child being unkind to a friend.
+Sometimes the hardest lessons are the ones we learn the most from.
+For example, if you’ve found that your child has been left out, love and nurture their feelings.
+Acknowledge the incident and help them better understand how they can prevent a friend from feeling that way by always choosing to include others.
+You can also reference these hard feelings if your child is unkind to a friend.
 Gently remind them of how they felt and ask them openly if that’s how they want their friend to feel.
 Their answer will most likely be no, yet bear in mind that it is difficult for little ones to control their impulses.
 So while a behavior may appear unkind, it may merely be a normal developmental milestone.

 With these simple yet powerful steps, your child will be that much closer to becoming a more kind human being.
 In today’s world, that is the best thing we could hope for: to raise our children to be a light to all they encounter.